LyaschenkoAlex/JavaDoc/README.md

 "# JavaDoc" <br>
 Final version of JavaDoc
 <br>
+Create src folder in directory with .py files.
 Paste your source code or .java file into src folder, then run create_html.py without any parameters
 <br>
 Program will create res folder.
 In this folder you should open index.html